pptoolbox/meta-terminal/README.md

 * **Real-time Cryptocurrency Charts:**
     * Displays charts for ETHUSDT, SOLUSDT, XRPUSDT, and DOGEUSDT from Binance using TradingView.
     * Includes technical indicators like MA Ribbon and Divergence Indicator.
-    * Allows users to view charts in fullscreen mode.
+    * Allows users to view charts in full-screen mode.
 * **Margin Calculator:**
     * Calculates margin percentages based on user-inputted risk and used percentages.
 * **Real-time Clock:**